rabiswal/rabiswal.github.io/src/pages/how-my-mom-taught-me-about-containers/index.md

 So, can I create a container just by applying the right set of namespaces and cgroup to a process?
 In reality, it takes more than that.
 It would help if you had the right tooling and support to create a container and run it on a server.
 This is where Docker enters to simplify the process for you.

 ## Connecting the dots
 **Containers provide isolation -** Isolation provides better security.
-Like my Mom would safeguard the kitchen items from inspects and moisture, you would keep your processes safe from any other (malicious) code/process by creating the restrictive boundary.
+Like my Mom would safeguard the kitchen items from insects and moisture, you would keep your processes safe from any other (malicious) code/process by creating the restrictive boundary.

 *In terms of security, VM provides a tighter model.
 The above comparison is against the regular process.*